1335 ON THE IMPORTANCE OF JUNK 03-20-26

 though just for show!

-I haven’t used it for years!’
+I haven’t written with it for years!’

 It’s too hard to find ink and too messy to use.